Postdoctoral, University of Arizona

 Analytical chemistry; biochemistry; mass spectrometry; ion mobility spectrometry

-Our primary research tool is a Waters Synapt G2 HDMS.
-This instrument affords us a unique combination of analytical capabilities, including high resolution, accurate mass measurement over a wide mass range; tandem mass spectrometry using collision-induced dissociation and electron transfer dissociation; and ion mobility separation and collisional cross section measurement.
-In concert, these technologies allow us to address demanding questions in the bioanalytical, biochemical, and biomedical sciences while also advancing mass spectrometry methodology by expanding our knowledge of gas-phase ion structures and dissociation processes as they relate to bioanalysis.
+The primary research tool of the Dodds laboratory is a Waters Synapt G2-S HDMS.
+This instrument affords a powerful combination of analytical capabilities, including high resolution, accurate mass measurement over a wide mass range; tandem mass spectrometry using collision-induced dissociation and electron transfer dissociation; and ion mobility based separation and collisional cross section measurement.
+In concert, these technologies allow our laboratory to address demanding questions in the bioanalytical, biochemical, and biomedical sciences, and to advance new mass spectrometry methodologies through study of gas-phase ion structures and dissociation processes as they relate to bioanalysis.

 Waters Synapt G2 HDMS instrument and an example of a three-dimensional data set including mass-to-charge ratio, ion mobility drift time, and ion intensity.